[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 functions-framework --target=main

-The --target option is required to specify the entry point.
+The --target option is required and specifies the entry point.

 If no errors occur, the web server is running on localhost:8080, so try running it with curl or similar.